2 administrations, 16 deaths: Governors reflect on the death penalty ahead of Willie B. Smith’s execution on Thursday

 “Much of the material that was brought to me was from the prosecutors,” he said.
 “It was somewhat one-sided.”

-He said the process would be fairer if more complete, balanced information was reviewed by governors ahead of the final decision to move forward with a particular execution.
+He said the process would be fairer if more complete, balanced information was reviewed by governors ahead of the final decision to go through with a particular execution.

 Bentley said that ultimately, it may be better to have more than one person bear the responsibility of reviewing capital cases.